tbang618/RustGuides/Rustlings/Rustlings2.md

 ### 4. Moving values out of Functions
 This exercise illustrates that returning a value from a function is really moving that value out from the function's scope.

-First, change the function call to take no arguments.
+To complete this exercise: first, change the function call to take no arguments.
 Then *create* a new vector in the scope of the function.
 When the new vector is returned, it is being moved out from the function's scope.

 ### 5. Mutable Borrows
 A *borrow* (or reference), as we saw previously, lets a variable (the *borrower*) access the value of another variable (the *owner*).

 A **mutable borrow** lets the borrower access the owner's value and *modify* that value.
 I think of it as "asking" the owner to change the value.
 Note the owner must be declared as a mutable variable with `mut`.

-There can only be *one mutable borrow* of an owned value at a time.
+- There can only be *one mutable borrow* of an owned value at a time.

-A borrower ends it borrowing the last time it is used in its scope.
+- A borrower ends it borrowing the last time it is used in its scope.

 This exercise asks to rearrange the *lifetimes* of variables so there is only one mutable borrow of `x` at a time.

-### 5. Function Signatures
+### 6. Function Signatures
 This exercise brings together the lessons of this section, but highlights that Rust, unlike C/C++, strictly differentiates between a value and a reference to that value.

+> [!Aside]
-As an aside: functions in Rust are technically pass-by-value, but the way ownership works means that borrowing (passing the address of a variable) operates much like pass-by-reference in C/C++.
+> Functions in Rust are technically pass-by-value, but the way ownership works means that borrowing (passing the address of a variable) operates much like pass-by-reference in C/C++.

-In this exercise, we want `get_char()` to take a reference to `data`, so that `data` remains valid (in scope) to be moved into `string_uppercase()`.
+In this exercise, we want `get_char()` to take a reference to `data`, so that `data` remains valid (in scope) to be passed into `string_uppercase()`.

-To solve this exercise: first, the function signature and call of `get_char()` needs to borrow `data`: this is done by adding `&` at the appropriate places.
-Similarly, the `&`'s need to be removed from the signature and call of `string_uppercase()`.
+To solve this exercise: first, the function signature and call of `get_char()` needs to borrow `data`: this is done by adding `&` at the appropriate place.
+Similarly, the `&`'s need to be removed from the signature, definition, and call of `string_uppercase()`.

+---
 ## Structs
 **Structs** are Rust's **user-defined data types**.
 Similar to tuples, they group related elements called **fields** together.
 Unlike tuples, the elements of a struct are *named types*.